MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: MF-LAL

 The full generation algorithm is detailed in Algorithm \ref{gen-algorithm}.
 In our implementation, we vectorize optimization across all $M$ latent space points simultaneously.
-In order to encourage diversity in generated compounds, we also add a term to the generation objective that measures the average pairwise cosine similarity between the $M$ points, and aim to minimize it:
+In order to encourage diversity in generated compounds, we also add a term to the generation objective that measures the average pairwise cosine similarity between the $M$ points (Appendix \ref{appendix-training})